Using gender pronouns in email signatures

 $pronouns = (import-csv C:\pronouns.csv)

-New-DistributionGroup -Name "Pronoun-He" -Members ($pronouns | where -property pronouns -like "*him*").user; New-DistributionGroup -Name "Pronoun-She" -Members ($pronouns | where -property pronouns -like "*her*").user; New-DistributionGroup -Name "Pronoun-They" -Members ($pronouns | where -property pronouns -like "*they*").user;
+New-DistributionGroup -Name "Pronoun-He" -Members ($pronouns | where -property pronouns -like "*him*").user;

 Get-DistributionGroupMember "Pronoun-He"

-In the Placeholder rule conditions builder window, I choose the condition Sender is a member of group and select one of the distribution groups I’ve created earlier.
-Next, I click OK to select the group and OK again to create the first placeholder rule.
-I need 3 separate rules, each with one of the Pronouns groups.
+In the Placeholder rule conditions builder window, choose the condition Sender is a member of group and select one of the distribution groups you’ve created earlier.
+Next, click OK to select the group and OK again to create the first placeholder rule.
+You’ll need 3 separate rules, each with one of the Pronouns groups.
+When three conditions are specified, specify placeholder values for each group and leave default as blank (for those who have chosen not to specify their pronouns preferences).
+Click Save to create the pronouns conditional placeholder.
+Here’s how the conditional placeholders manager looks after the setup is finished:

-Note: if pronouns are added in a separate line or have a signaling phrase before them (like Pronouns:), I can add a Remove Text tag.
+Note: if pronouns are added in a separate line or have a signaling phrase before them (like Pronouns:), you can add a Remove Text tag.
 This way, if the attribute value is empty, the additional line and the signaling phrase will not be added: Learn more about using Remove Text tags

 Using Extension Attributes